Dash-Dev-EE/DIP-draft/dip.md

 ** `msg` can be any string
 ** `sig` must follow the strict DER encoding and the S-value of `sig` must be at most the curve order divided by 2

+If the stack is well formed, then `OP_CHECKDATASIG` pops the top three elements [`sig`, `msg`, `pubKey`] from the stack and pushes true onto the stack if `sig` is valid with respect to the raw single-SHA256 hash of `msg` and `pubKey` using the secp256k1 elliptic curve.
+Otherwise, it pops three elements and pushes false onto the stack in the case that `sig` is the empty string and fails in all other cases.

 `OP_CHECKDATASIGVERIFY` is equivalent to `OP_CHECKDATASIG` followed by `OP_VERIFY`.
 It leaves nothing on the stack, and will cause the script to fail immediately if the signature check does not pass.